jacdevos/jacdevos.github.io/_posts/2016-03-12-essential-software-engineering-reading-list.md

 * Code Complete 2
 * Craftsmanship

-*Books I have to read again, because I realise their significance now, but can't remember the content:
+*Books I have to read again, because I didn't realise their significance when I read it, and therefore can't remember the content.
+**Books that are still on my must-read, adding it here more for myself.